A Scalable Nystrom-Based Kernel Two-Sample Test with Permutations: An approximate MMD permutation test

 \mycommfont[1]{{\smaller #1}}

-\paragraph{Computational and memory efficiency} The space and time complexity of our algorithm is limited.
-Once the landmarks have been chosen, all test statistics are computed in a single pass over the data.
-Moreover, the~$\np$ permutations can be efficiently stored using $O(\np n)$ bits and only $O((\np+1) m)$ space is required to store the mean embeddings corresponding to all permutations and the non-permuted test statistic.
+\paragraph{Computational and memory efficiency} The approximate feature map used for the computation of our test stastistic allow us to keep the space and time complexity of our algorithm limited.
+Once the landmarks have been chosen, all test statistics are computed in a single pass over the data for a total $O(n \nf (c_κ + \np))$ runtime, where $c_κ$ denotes the cost of a kernel evaluation.
+One must add to this cost the computations involved in the definition of the feature map $φ$, which includes $O(\nf³)$ for the computation of the pseudo-inverse in $\eqref{e:def_fmap}$, and the cost of sampling the landmarks, which depends on the algorithm used \footnote{\new{In the experimental section, we rely for simplicity on \tcite[Algorithm 3]{musco2017RecursiveSamplingNystrom}, whose time complexity scales in $O(n \nf²)$, however other algorithms such as \tcite{rudi2018FastLeverageScore} could be used.}}.

+Moreover, the~$\np$ permutations can be efficiently stored using $O(\np n)$ bits and only $O((\np+1) \nf)$ space is required to store the mean embeddings corresponding to all permutations and the non-permuted test statistic.
 In particular, it is never needed to store the features of the whole dataset in memory.
-This enables us to easily permute all samples without resorting to batch compression strategies that are typically required in coresets-based methods~\pcite{domingo-enrich2023CompressThenTest}.
+This enables us to easily permute all samples without resorting to batch compression strategies that are typically required in coresets-based methods~\pcite{fixed_domingo-enrich2023CompressThenTest}.